Are you sick of keywords? Dynamic Search Ads could be for you.

 For your clothing store, you want to make sure your product pages have relevant content for Google to pull from.
 And Google will then generate the ad with a headline and landing page link.

-Automated ad generation—sounds pretty good, right?
+Automated ad generation—sounds pretty good.
 It gets better.

 Google automatically updates your ads as well.
-Whenever you make changes to pages Google has indexed, Google will automatically detect and reflect the changes in your ads.
+Whenever you make changes to pages Google has indexed, Google will automatically detect and reflect your ads’ changes.
 Neat!

 That’s why dynamic search ads are so powerful for eCommerce sites with changing or seasonal products.
 They are, however, less effective for rapidly changing products (think Amazon’s Deal of the Day).
 After all, Google can only crawl so quickly.